 Writing Reviews for Print and online Audiences (paying gigs)

 - Always structured – you will be given an assignment to cover a particular film and usually with a specific word count.
 Since you’re limited in how much you can say, be smart with the words you use.
 Understand how to use brevity to your advantage.
 You can also pitch ideas for reviews, but even with that your word count is usually locked in.

 - Supporting data.
 As a reminder, let your audience know about the director, writer, producer, and cast list if relevant.
 The MPAA rating is important for many film goers (especially parents).
 At times you will discover that there is a fine line between PG-13 and R rated films.
 As a critic when those times present themselves you should share why the film is rated what it is (profanity, violence, nudity); your audience will appreciate it.

 - You should always offer your grade or rating for the film (and make sure it matches your actual reviewed thoughts).
 This is best done in the final paragraph or as a stand-alone sidebar/appendix.

 - Other added details can also help your audience; items like the running time of the film and the release date could be useful.
 Decide what you want to include (and how you want to present it) and standardize that approach in each review.
 Remember the importance of being consistent when offering these extras (if at all possible).

 - Show humor (if you’re good at it) – Have fun when writing, and if you have a gift for offering funny thoughts or comparisons, don’t be afraid to do it.
-If you think something is too corny, ask someone you trust to weigh in and read your work.
+If you think something is too corny, ask someone you trust to weigh in and ask them to read your work.

 - Get feedback – find others who will offer honesty to you and let you know if you’re hitting the mark or failing miserably.
 Get that constructive criticism from a friend or editor (or professor), and break bad habits before they become routine.